Lada Kalina

-The Lada Kalina (Ла́да Кали́на) is a supermini car produced by the Russian manufacturer Lada (AvtoVAZ) since 18 November 2004 to July 2018.
+The Lada Kalina (Ла́да Кали́на) is a supermini car produced by the Russian manufacturer Lada (AvtoVAZ) from 18 November 2004 to July 2018.
 The name Kalina comes from the Russian name for a type of viburnum.
 It is also marketed as the Lada 117/119 in Finland.

 The works on Lada Kalina started in 1993.
 In 1998 the projected vehicle was named "Lada-Kalina".
 Prototypes were presented in 1999 (hatchback), 2000 (sedan) and 2001 (combi).

 First generation

-Production began with a four-door sedan in 2005, a five-door hatchback being released in 2006 and a station wagon in 2007.
+Production of the Kalina began with a four-door sedan in 2005, a five-door hatchback being released in 2006 and a station wagon released in 2007.
 The hot-dip galvanized steel with enhanced corrosion resistance used in the production of this car was specially developed by a number of Russian steel producers.

 The first generation Kalina scored 5.6 points out of 16 in a frontal crash test conducted by the Russian ARCAP safety assessment program in 2005, and was awarded one star out of four.

-The Kalina is exported to most Western European markets with a price of about €7,000–8,000.
+The Kalina was exported to most Western European markets with a price of about €7,000–8,000.
 It offers driver and passenger airbags, ABS, electric power steering, air conditioning and rear seats that can be folded so that a horizontal platform is formed.

-There are three inline-four gasoline engine options, ranging from 81 to 98 hp (60 to 72 kW): a 1.4-litre 16-valve (91 hp; 67 kW), a 1.6-litre 8-valve (81 hp; 60 kW) and a 1.6-litre 16-valve (98 hp; 72 kW).
+There were three inline-four gasoline engine options, ranging from 81 to 98 hp (60 to 72 kW): a 1.4-litre 16-valve (91 hp; 67 kW), a 1.6-litre 8-valve (81 hp; 60 kW) and a 1.6-litre 16-valve (98 hp; 72 kW).

 Its trade name is Kalina in most countries, but in Finland, where kalina means rattle or clatter, the car is marketed as the Lada 119.
-Its main competitors are cars like the Dacia Logan and Hyundai Accent.
+Its main competitors were low priced cars like the Dacia Logan and Hyundai Accent.

-A sportier version, the Kalina GS Sport, is also produced and there has been a Super 1600 version, revealed as a concept car, that uses a turbocharged 1.6 petrol engine derived from the naturally aspirated standard models.
+A sportier version, the Kalina GS Sport, is also produced.
+The Super 1600 concept car, used a turbocharged 1.6 petrol engine derived from the naturally aspirated standard model.

 A Lada Kalina was used as the "Reasonably-Priced Car" in the Top Gear Russia television series.
 It was the fourth most popular car in Russia in 2009, debuting with 60,746 sales nationally, and ranked first in 2012.